 - Stroll around the old Ottoman and Jewish Quarters and discover the “Street of the Knives” as well as other off-the-beaten-path corners.

-- Taste local mezedes and sip raki in a historic neighborhood.
+- Taste local “mezedes” (local Tapas) and sip raki in a historic neighborhood.

 - Infant 0-5 years old

-Please make sure that you are facing the Kydon Hotel!
+Please make sure that you are in front of the Kydon Hotel!

-Our guide will be standing on the square holding a Crete Local Adventures sign.
+Your guide will be holding a Crete Local Adventures sign.

 Experience the unique beauty and culture of Chania

-Experience the unique beauty and culture of Chania by joining this amazing small group (max.
-6 people) walking tour through one of Greece’s most picture-pretty cities.
+Experience the unique beauty and culture of Chania by joining this fantastic foodies’ walking tour through one of Greece’s most picture-pretty cities.
 Chania has everything: ancient ruins, centuries-old monuments, strong local traditions, and exquisite cuisine that you get to taste during the tour.
-Leave your guidebook aside and follow your local guide into traditional neighborhoods and lesser-known corners – each spot, every backstreet you’ll pass along has a story to tell!
+Leave your guidebook aside and follow us into traditional neighborhoods and lesser-known corners – each spot, every backstreet you’ll pass along has a story to tell!

 Local impact — How you help the local community by joining this tour

-- On this tour, you meet a local greengrocer, cheesemonger, butcher, and fishmonger, and other family-owned businesses that sell their own Cretan-only products.
+- On this tour, you meet local shopowners and other family-owned businesses that sell their own Cretan-only products.

-- Visit one of the last remaining Chania workshops with traditional handmade Cretan knives and hear stories about this tradition by the knife maker.
+- Visit one of the last remaining Chania workshops with traditional handmade Cretan knives and hear stories about this tradition from the knife maker.

 Since the Neolithic period when the first city’s settlement was founded a stone’s throw away from the Venetian harbour, Chania has had an extended history recorded with empires such as Romans, Byzantines, Arabs, Venetians, Ottomans, and Germans trying to conquer its land.
 Its strategic geographical position was the reason why Cretans have always had to fight for freedom and independence, being proud of their ancestor’s land.
 However, this turbulent past has transformed Chania into a city with an entrancing story!